 My own experience trialing Mint Mobile was so positive that I ended up purchasing an annual plan for my person use.
-A whole year of service with unlimited talk, unlimited texting, and 3GB of data each month cost me $192 ($16 per month) with taxes and fees included.4
+A whole year of service with unlimited talk, unlimited texting, and 3GB of data each month cost me $192 ($16 per month) after taxes and fees.4

 I strongly recommend Mint Mobile if you’re looking for good prices and live in an area where T-Mobile’s network performs well.
 You can check coverage quality at your location with Mint’s interactive coverage map.

 - Extremely good prices

 - Runs over T-Mobile’s network (see coverage map)

 - Deprioritized service when the network is congested

 - Unlimited data at low speeds after high-speed data is used up